What is an Advanced Manufacturing Technician?

-You ll earn your Associates in Applied Science in Industrial Maintenance Technology Advanced Manufacturing Technician Track.
-It ll take you five semesters to finish, and it s comprised of 68 to 71 AMT credit hours.
+You will earn your Associates in Applied Science in Industrial Maintenance Technology Advanced Manufacturing Technician Track.
+It'll take you five semesters to finish, and it is comprised of 68 to 71 AMT credit hours.

 What will I learn?

-- You ll be covering topics like electricity, robotics, fluid power, mechanics, fabrication,
+- You will be covering topics like electricity, robotics, fluid power, mechanics, fabrication,

-- You'll also work in manufacturing core exercises like safety culture, visual workplace organization, lean manufacturing, problem solving and machine reliability.
+- You will also work in manufacturing core exercises like safety culture, visual workplace organization, lean manufacturing, problem-solving and machine reliability.